alexanderwe/bandwidth-rs/README.md

 * Linux

-### Todo

-* Mac OS

 ## Installation

+__Todo__

 ## Usage

-Create a `config.toml` file inside the directory of the binary and define the interface you want to monitor:
+Create a `config.toml` file inside the directory of the binary, or anywhere else (then you need the `-c` option) and define the interface you want to monitor:

 ```
 interface = "enp6s0"
+looping = true
 ```

 Then just execute it:

 ```
-bandwidth-rs -l
+bandwitdh-rs 0.0.1
+Alexander Weiß
+Small tool to monitor your bandwitdh usage

+USAGE:
+    bandwidth-monitor [OPTIONS]

+FLAGS:
+    -h, --help       Prints help information
+    -V, --version    Prints version information

+OPTIONS:
+    -c <FILE>        Sets a custom config file
 ```

 ## polybar